dylanaraps/pywal/README.md

 Pywal is a tool that generates a color palette from the dominant colors in an image.
 It then applies the colors system-wide and on-the-fly in all of your favourite programs.

 There are currently 5 supported color generation backends, each providing a different palette of colors from each image.
-You're bound to find an appealing colorscheme.
+You're bound to find an appealing color-scheme.

 The goal of Pywal was to be as out of the way as possible.
 It doesn't modify any of your existing configuration files.
 Instead it works around them and provides tools to integrate your system as you see fit.